-I’ve written for CopyPress since 2011.
+I wrote for CopyPress starting in 2011.
 The best people I worked with are now no longer there.

 Only one editor was ever helpful there.
 She was awesome, to say the least.
-Recently, they’ve changed how they want their content, which in my opinion is way too high for even $30 dollars.
-I believe they have a lead editor who is useless and doesn’t point out anything to improve in your work due to “far too many mistakes to begin with.”
-These comments are mysterious and non-constructive because editors I’ve worked with at CP in the past were extremely helpful, unlike this mess now.
+Later, they changed how they want their content, which in my opinion is way too high for even $30 dollars.
+I believe they had a lead editor who was useless and didn’t point out anything to improve in your work due to “far too many mistakes to begin with.”
+These comments are mysterious and non-constructive because some editors I’ve worked with at CP in the past were extremely helpful, unlike the mess it became later.

 Forget about getting enough assignments for gas money here, unless you want to put in long hours for a measly $30 dollars.
 Work was never consistent since they had lost two seriously generous clients.
 And, if your work is not up to par, CP will cut your pay by half.

 Now, there was a huge variety of topics when they had work.
 I wrote on gambling, technology, property management, business, product descriptions, education, law, and more.
 There were always so many different topics I was never bored.
-But, like I said, work was scarce, so I jumped on the opportunity when higher pay came up.
+But, like I said, work was scarce.

 I started Copypress as an advanced writer.
 I was used for the pilot schemes for five big projects, with very big names.
 Three of them we won.
 One was my project alone, and paid $20 per post, two were expanded to bring in other writers.
 Pay has always been low-ish.
 The editors were relatively friendly, and the community was awesome.
 CP constantly promise higher pay.